AA/PPS 04.01.51 - Faculty Salary Equity Study

 FACULTY SALARY EQUITY STUDY MODEL

-The periodic Faculty Salary Equity Study shall be based upon a model or method developed to identify current salaries and potential inequities in the existing salary system.
-The model shall include a number of variables that are related to salary, and shall be based on an approved method for faculty salary analysis as determined by the provost.
+* The periodic faculty salary equity study is based upon a model or method developed to identify current salaries and potential inequities in the existing salary system.
+The model includes a number of variables that are related to salary, including historical hiring and salary patterns, past performance and merit decisions, gender, race or ethnicity, and other factors, and is based on an approved method for faculty salary analysis as determined by the provost and VPAA.

-Equity adjustments are not appropriate in cases where salaries gaps exist due to failure to earn merit salary increases.
+Equity adjustments are not appropriate in cases where salary gaps exist due to failure to earn merit salary increases.

-Deans, in consultation with college budget committees and department chairs, will make recommendations for individual faculty salary equity adjustments to the provost.
-Department chairs will have consulted department personnel committees.
-The provost’s final approval is required for all such adjustments.
+Deans, in consultation with college budget committees and department chairs and school directors, will make recommendations for individual faculty salary equity adjustments to the provost and VPAA.
+Department chairs and school directors will have consulted department and school personnel committees.
+The provost and VPAA’s final approval is required for all such adjustments.